 Review summary: A more affordable, but still fun Tegu magnetic block travel set.
 Perfect for tinkering on-the-go.

-We’ve reviewed Tegu here before.
+I’ve reviewed Tegu here before.
 To learn more about the sustainability and ethical practices of this company read my original Tegu block review.

 Perks of this Tegu Set:

 This Tegu block set is smaller than other sets, but Cedar still loved it.
 He really liked that the blocks came in a handy travel pouch which as he said, “Means I can take it in the car.”
 Although small, this set allows for an insane amount of creative structures, plus requires critical thinking on your child’s part to make various structures with just 8 blocks.
 Cedar came up with many designs including some that seemed to defy gravity.

 Cedar really liked the geometric shapes of these blocks because they allowed for some really cool designs and reminded him of, “Math shapes.”
 He’s way into math.
 We both liked the jungle colors too.

 The blocks come packaged in a beautiful, industrial felt pouch, which is 100% adorable and actually held the blocks in when on-the-go.
 Each set also includes a card with information about Tegu’s social and environmental initiatives.

 When we tested the larger Tegu set, I had my own son who was 9 years old or so at the time test it, plus two four year old girls and a toddler.
 Although Tegu suggests not letting younger kids play with these, due to the embedded magnets (there’s always a chance the blocks could break) I did let my sister’s toddler play with these and he adored them.
 Of course we supervised the toddler, but he was enchanted with how the blocks stuck together and stuck to the fridge and he played with them for hours – this is awesome since hours of play is unusual for any toddler toy.